Welcome to Ken Gottry's Web Site

 Cambridge had its Yellow Brick Road from the corporation line on the East to the corporation line on the West.

-explains why main Street needed paving, how it was acocmplished, and the effects on the Village, effects that linger
+explains why Main Street needed paving, how it was accomplished, and the effects on the Village, effects that linger

 Around Cambridge, White Creek, and Jackson by Ken Gottry